 Your information will not be identified in any publication arising from this study.
-Although we hope that ondansetron will help to reduce hallucinations, until the trial is completed we will not have positive evidence to support its use in people with Parkinson's who experience hallucinations.
+Although we hope that ondansetron will help to reduce hallucinations, until the trial is completed we will not have positive evidence to support its use in people with Parkinson's disease or Lewy Body Dementia who experience hallucinations.

-29. Who is organising and funding the research?
+30. Who is organising and funding the research?

 This study is funded by Parkinson's UK.
 The research is being led by Dr Suzanne Reeves who is an Associate Professor at University College London and a Consultant in Islington Care Home Liaison Team.
-The research is sponsored by PRIMENT Clinical Trial Unit, UCL.
-None of the doctors will be paid for including you in the study
+The research is sponsored by University College London, and supported by the Priment clinical trials unit at UCL.
+None of the doctors will be paid for including you in the study.

-30. Who has reviewed the study?
+31. Who has reviewed the study?

 All research in the NHS is looked at by independent group of people, called a Research Ethics Committee, to protect your interests.
-This study has been reviewed and given favourable opinion by [INSERT NAME] Research Ethics Committee.
+This study has been reviewed and given favourable opinion by East of England - Cambridge East Research Ethics Committee.

-31. Further information and contact details
+32. Further information and contact details

 You are encouraged to ask any questions you wish, before, during or after your treatment.
-If you have any questions about the study, please speak to your study nurse or doctor, who will be able to provide you with up to date information about the drug(s)/procedure(s) involved.
+If you have any questions about the study, please speak to your study nurse or doctor, who will be able to provide you with up-to-date information about the drug(s)/procedure(s) involved.
 If you wish to read the research on which this study is based, please ask your study nurse or doctor.
-If you require any further information or have any concerns while taking part in the study please contact one of the following people:
+If you require any further information or have any concerns while taking part in the study, please contact one of the following people: